Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 This is a specialized IO.gather operation.
 As such

-operations are potentially executed in parallel
+the IO operations are potentially executed in parallel

 (if the operations are asynchronous) and on cancellation or